 Treatment for cryptitis depends on the underlying cause.

-For diverticulitis, treatment includes a low-fiber diet, a liquid diet, and in some cases, antibiotics.
+For diverticulitis, treatment includes a low-fiber diet or a liquid diet, and in some cases, antibiotics.

 Crohn’s disease and ulcerative colitis